awsdocs/amazon-elasticache-docs/doc_source/redis/Replication.CreatingReplGroup.ExistingCluster.md

 **PrimaryClusterId**
 The name of the available Redis \(cluster mode disabled\) cluster that you want to be the primary node in this cluster\.

-If you want to enable in\-transit or at\-rest encryption on this replication group, add either or both of the `TransitEncryptionEnabled=true` or `AtRestEncryptionEnabled=true` parameters and meet the following conditions\.
-+ Your cluster must be running Redis version 3\.2\.6, 4\.0\.10 or later\.
-+ The replication group must be created in an Amazon VPC\.
-+ You must also include the parameter `CacheSubnetGroup`\.
-+ You must also include the parameter `AuthToken` with the customer specified string value for your AUTH token \(password\) needed to perform operations on this replication group\.

 The following command creates the cluster with replicas `sample-repl-group` using the available Redis \(cluster mode disabled\) cluster `redis01` as the replication group's primary node\.
 It creates 2 new nodes which are read replicas\.
 The settings of `redis01` \(that is, parameter group, security group, node type, engine version, and so on\.\) will be applied to all nodes in the replication group\.